timofeymukha/wallriori/README.rst

 Legal information
 -----------------

-Turbulucid is free software and is provided under the MIT Licence, which is as follows.
+Wallriori is free software and is provided under the MIT Licence, which is as follows.

 Copyright (c) 2018 Timofey Mukha